anthonydahanne/terracotta-oss-docker/client/README.md

     docker-compose up -d

-And you'll be able to access the client app on http://DOCKER_HOST:9966/petclinic/ , and the tmc on http://localhost:9889 (please read the management documentation to see how to configure the TMC to monitor the TSA)
+And you'll be able to access the client app on http://DOCKER_HOST:8080/

 ### How to build this image

 Once Docker  is up and running in your environment, cd into the server directory containing the Dockerfile and terracotta folder, and :

-    docker build  -t spring-petclinic-clustered:4.3.2 .
+    docker build  -t spring-petclinic-clustered:5.0.0 .